Universal covers of commutative finite Morley rank groups: Exponential maps of semiabelian varieties

-Understanding the structure of $\ker$ involves an understanding of the action of Galois on the torsion, which in general is well-known to be a hard problem.
-But let us highlight a strengthening of Conclusion~\ref{conc:cat} in the case of the characteristic 0 multiplicative group: \begin{theorem} Let $\G=\G_m(\C)$.
-Then a model $\widetilde{M}$ of $\widehat{T}$ is determined up to isomorphism by the transcendence degree of the algebraically closed field $K$ such that $\rho(\widetilde{M})\isom \G_m(K)$, and the isomorphism type of $\ker\rho$ as an abstract group. \end{theorem} \begin{proof} This is immediate from Conclusion~\ref{conc:cat} once we see that the isomorphism type of $\ker$ as a structure in the language of $\widehat{T}$ is determined by its isomorphism type as an abstract group.
+Understanding the structure of $\ker$ involves an understanding of the action of Galois on the torsion, which in general is known to be a hard problem.
+But let us highlight a strengthening of \thmref{thm:classAbelian} in the case of the characteristic 0 multiplicative group: \begin{theorem} Let $\G=\G_m(\C)$.
+Then a model $\widetilde{M}$ of $\widehat{T}$ is determined up to isomorphism by the transcendence degree of the algebraically closed field $K$ such that $M \cong \G_m(K)$, and the isomorphism type of $\ker\rho$ as an abstract group. \end{theorem} \begin{proof} This is immediate from \thmref{thm:classAbelian} once we see that the isomorphism type of $\ker$ as a $\widehat{L}$-structure is determined by its isomorphism type as an abstract group.
 But this follows easily from the quantifier elimination and the fact from cyclotomic theory that any group automorphism of the roots of unity is a Galois automorphism. \end{proof}

-\begin{remark} In the case of an elliptic curve $\G = E$ there are only finitely many kernels with underlying group $\seq{\Z^2;+}$ (\cite{MishaTrans}, \cite[Theorem~4.3.2]{BaysThesis}) - and only one if we extend $k_0$ by an appropriate root of unity.
+\begin{remark} In the case of an elliptic curve $\G = E$ there are only finitely many isomorphism types for a kernel with underlying group $\seq{\Z^2;+}$ (\cite{MishaTrans}, \cite[Theorem~4.3.2]{BaysThesis}).

 See also \cite[IV.6.3,IV.7.4]{GavThesis} for some discussion of the higher dimensional situation. \end{remark}